How choosing the Best Magento Hosting Provider can impact my business?

 - Strong firewalls

-- Server security plan specialised for Magento platform
+- Server security plan specialized for Magento platform

 5. Magento Compatibility